-1. Understand the type of cover you actually need
+1. Understand the type of coverage you actually need.

-Every traveler has different insurance needs.
-Whether you’re going for a luxurious holiday or keeping it simple and backpacking, there’s a range of policies out there to suit every need.
-Be sure you’re looking at policies that actually satisfy your requirements.
-There’s no point forking out cash for luggage coverage if you’re only traveling with a backpack.
-Don’t feel the need to pay for coverage you don’t need.
+Whether you’re going for a luxurious holiday or keeping it simple with backpacking, a range of policies out there can suit your every need.
+There’s no point forking out cash for luggage coverage if you plan to carry your things on your back.

-A big mistake travelers make is purchasing a policy purely based on its price tag.
-Selecting the cheapest option can mean that you’re not covered for important events.
-This could lead to more out of pocket expenses if something happens on your trip.
+A mistake many travelers make is purchasing a policy based on its price tag alone.
+The cheapest option can mean that you’re not covered for important events, which may result in hefty out-of-pocket expenses if something happens on your trip.

 What does my policy cover?

 - Coverage for pre-existing conditions.
-Each insurer has conditions for the acceptance of pre-existing medical conditions.
-The policy description should clearly state what is and isn’t covered.
-In the event that your condition is not covered you may need to contact the insurer to discuss other options.
+Not all insurers treat pre-existing medical conditions the same.
+Your policy’s description should clearly state what’s covered.
+If your condition isn’t, contact the insurer to discuss other options.

-- Consider if you’re taking expensive items with you.
-Many policies allow you to register high-value items for additional cover.
-It’s crucial that you check for sub-limit for each item.
-As an example, you may have $10,000 in cover for high value items but a claim limit of $1,500 per item.
+- Coverage for expensive items.
+Many policies allow you to register high-value items for additional coverage, but know the sublimit for each.
+You may find that you have $10,000 in coverage but a claim limit of $1,500 per item.

 - Coverage for your family.
 Most policies allow you to include your spouse, children or grandchildren on your policy provided they are traveling with you for the duration of the journey.

 - Understand depreciation.
-Most providers account for depreciation when reviewing claims for lost or damaged luggage and other valuables.
-Review in your policy the conditions of depreciation.
+When reviewing claims for lost or damaged luggage and other valuables, many insurers consider wear and tear when determining how much they’ll pay.
+Review the conditions of depreciation in your policy.

 - Consider your deductible.
-Most policies allow you to pay a small fee to remove any deductible you’ll pay in the event of a claim.
-This fee is usually around $25 and might be worth considering during application.
+Most policies allow you to pay a small fee to waive the deductible you’d pay after a claim.
+With fees as low as $25, it’s worth considering while applying.

 Single trip or annual trip travel insurance?

-If you’ve got a few trips booked this year, you might think about getting annual multi-trip travel insurance.
-Compare the features and discover if it’s right for you.
+If you’ve booked more than a couple trips this year, think about annual multitrip travel insurance.

-Can I be covered if I have a pre-existing medical condition?
+Can I find coverage if I have a pre-existing medical condition?

 Frequently asked questions about finding the best travel insurance